deeplearning4j/deeplearning4j-docs/java-ai.md

 ### Weka

 [Weka](http://www.cs.waikato.ac.nz/ml/weka/) is a collection of machine learning algorithms that can be applied directly to a dataset, through the Weka GUI or API.
 The WEKA community is large, providing various tutorials for Weka and machine learning itself.
+WEKA uses Deeplearning4j for its neural network implementation.

 ### MOA (Massive On-line Analysis)
 [MOA (Massive On-line Analysis)](https://moa.cms.waikato.ac.nz/) is for mining data streams.